srinandan/srinandans-hybrid/README.md

 ### Other considerations

 * One could manage envgroups separately from the org.
 This is useful when there are many envgroups and need to be managed independent of other org changes.
+See the `envgroups` branch for how this is done.
 * Instead of using the `secretGenerator` secrets could be managed externally.
 Some of the techniques are explored in the legacy branch in this repo.
 * Integrate with ArgoCD, Flux or Anthos Config Management for GitOps.